Updated: Apr 13

 The best way to buy sunflower seed is in a local feed, hardware, or gardening store.
 You can often buy in bulk, lessening your cost per pound.
 However, if you cannot buy in a local store, the Wagner's 25 lb Black Oil Sunflower Seed from Amazon is not outrageously priced.
 But again, buying in-store will likely provide you the best value.

-Best Finch Seed: Nyjer Seed
+The Best Finch Seed: Nyjer or Thistle Seed

 Nyjer seed, also called thistle seed, is a great attractant for finches, juncos, and other species of sparrows.
 While it is also called thistle, it is not related to the noxious thistle plants found in North America.
 Additionally, nyjer seed is heated to prevent germination if the seeds fall to the ground.
 Finches love it, especially in winter, as it is a great source of fat and protein.
 Want to learn more about nyjer seed?
 Visit our special post on this very topic!